realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ((typ ocaml)(name parsing/parser.mly)(part 4))
 ```

-The rules are structured as they are because `menhir` generates
+The rules are structured as they are because <command>menhir</command> generates
 left-recursive parsers, which means that the constructed pushdown
 automaton uses less stack space with left-recursive definitions.
 The
 following right-recursive rule accepts the same input, but during